 BIOGRAPHY | NEWS

-Jason Drake is an American realist painter whose work is focused on the landscape, the figure, and the objects that stir our memories.
+Jason Drake is an American realist painter whose work is focused on the landscape, the figure, and the beauty of animals in the natural world.
 His style elevates uniqueness over the banal, the deep spark over the quick flash.
-He believes that his art should lift you up, elevate your perspective and help you hold on to things that have meaning.
+He believes that his art should lift you up, elevate your perspective and help you hold onto things that have meaning.

 Jason was born in 1955 and demonstrated an artistic ability from early childhood.
 But little boys also want to fly airplanes and the world of math and science lured him down the path to an engineering degree and a career as a military pilot.
 Still, he never forgot the artistic passion he cultivated while drawing and painting as a child.

-Following his military years, Jason worked as a graphic designer, creating marketing materials for print and the web.
-He learned the impact of visual communication and the power of a finely-tuned composition.
+Later he worked as a graphic designer, creating marketing materials for print and the web and it was there Jason learned the impact of visual communication and the power of a finely-tuned composition.
 Clean lines and simple lighting are as much a reflection of his personality as they are a mainstay in his work.

 But he never abandoned his passion to be an artist.
 As a young man, he was influenced by the work of great illustrators like Norman Rockwell, NC Wyeth, and Howard Pyle.
 Later his attention turned to masters like Sargent, Winslow Homer, and Andrew Wyeth and he decided that the lasting impact of fine art painting was the fulfillment of his dreams.
 Always learning, Jason continues to develop his skills through workshops, books, videos, lessons with other artists, and putting miles on his brush.